 Myth 2: Lite milk has added sugar

 False: There is a misnomer that ‘lite’ is synonymous with “contains added sugar”.
-However, in the case of many dairy foods, lite milk in particular, this is simply not true.
+However, in the case of many dairy foods, lite milk, in particular, this is simply not true.
 The only major difference between full cream and lite milk is the fat content.
 Nothing has been added to lite milk to compensate for the lower fat content.
-In fact, the only properties of the milk that are changed is the calcium and fat soluble vitamin content – calcium is slightly higher in skim milk, while fat soluble vitamins like vitamin A is slightly lower due to the removal of fat.
-Otherwise the nutritional profile is near identical.
+In fact, the only properties of the milk that are changed is the calcium and fat-soluble vitamin content – calcium is slightly higher in skim milk, while fat-soluble vitamins like vitamin A is slightly lower due to the removal of fat.
+Otherwise, the nutritional profile is near identical.

 Further, the evidence is changing about full fat and lite dairy foods.
 It appears that full cream dairy does not impact either our weight or our cholesterol levels (2).
-So your decision about which one to choose may simply come to down to personal preference.
+So your decision about which one to choose may simply come down to personal preference.
 In any case, wear your milk moustache with pride!

 Myth 3: Dairy foods will make me fat

 False: No one food is fattening, it’s all about the overall quality of someone’s diet.
-Cheese, milk and yoghurt (both reduced fat and full fat varieties) are not linked to weight gain or obesity (2).
+Cheese, milk and yoghurt (both reduced-fat and full-fat varieties) are not linked to weight gain or obesity (2).
 To achieve a healthy weight, the Australian Dietary Guidelines recommend people limit junk foods, reduce portion sizes and find ways to be more active in our everyday lives (3).

 Moreover, studies show that people who regularly consume healthy dairy products such as milk, cheese and yoghurt are better able to maintain their weight, and have a reduced risk of developing heart disease and diabetes (4).
 The reason may be due to the impressive nutritional profile of dairy food.

 So, how can you meet your recommended daily serves of dairy foods without it influencing your weight?
 That’s easy.
-Try adding milk to your cereal or porridge and perhaps including a dollop of yoghurt on top too; snack on yoghurt, custard, or cheese and biscuits if you are looking for a between-meal energy boost; add ricotta or feta cheese to salads and pasta dishes; or down a glass of milk after gym or before bedtime.
+Try adding milk to your cereal or porridge and perhaps including a dollop of yoghurt on top too; snack on yoghurt, custard, or cheese and biscuits if you are looking for a between-meal energy boost; add ricotta or feta cheese to salads and pasta dishes, or down a glass of milk after the gym or before bedtime.

 Myth 4: Permeate is unhealthy